Lamer

 7. Tax rises and spending cuts in the cards, UK finance minister hints

 U.K. Chancellor Rachel Reeves has admitted that tax rises and spending cuts are being considered in the forthcoming budget, signalling the government could be prepared to sacrifice a previous pledge not to hike levies on workers.
 “Of course, we’re looking at tax and spending as well,” the finance minister told Sky News, when asked how she would deal with the country’s economic challenges in her Nov.
-26 Autumn Budget, when she presents Labour’s fiscal plans for the year ahead.
-“I would always make sure that the numbers add up.
-And of course, challenges are being thrown our way, but I won’t duck those challenges,” she told the broadcaster in an interview published Wednesday, indicating that she will stick by her “iron clad” fiscal rules, the main one being that day-to-day spending is funded by tax receipts, rather than borrowing.
+26 Autumn Budget.
+She indicated that she will stick by her “iron clad” fiscal rules, the main one being that day-to-day spending is funded by tax receipts, rather than borrowing.

 9. Beijing gears up for a big strategy meeting as tensions with Washington deepen